tomaverlaine/tomaverlaine.github.io/_posts/2025-07-20-thermostat-interview.md

 **Toma: The use of drum machines and looping rhythms brings to mind old video game and feels like a conscious departure from rock's dynamism, creating more introspective and personal vibe.
 It seems to share something with German progressive rock and the psychedelic roots of dream pop and shoegaze.**

-**Roubing:** Yes, besides indie pop, dream pop and such genres, I often listen to some good drum machine music including African rhythms, and the types of krautrock you mentioned.
+**Roubing:** Yes, besides indie pop, dream pop and such genres, I often listen to some drum music including African rhythms, and the types of krautrock you mentioned.
 The repetitive, mechanical rhythms are more fascinating to me.

 **Toma: Listening to Thermostat, sometimes reminded me of Brian Eno.
 Even though I only know *Another Green World*, I've read that he's considered a pioneer of ambient music.**